bruce-gordon/course-registration-san-junipero/README.md

-# Guild Application | Front-End
+# Course Registration | Front-End | San Junipero University

-## Instructions
+## Goal
-Given one hour, create an app that can perform CRUD operations on a database.
-The app is meant to simulate course enrollment at a school.
+Create an app that can perform CRUD operations on a database.
+The app is meant to simulate university course enrollment.
 A student is modeled with a name, id, and email address.
 Each course is modeled with a name, id, and time.
+I was given three business days to complete this task.

 ## Install Instructions:
 1. First, follow the install instructions for running the backend [here](https://github.com/bruce-gordon/guild-project-server)
 2. Clone down this repo
-3. Run `cd guild-internship-project`
+3. Run `cd course-registration-san-junipero`
 4. Run `npm install`
 5. Run `npm start`
 6. Once on the app, you can sign in using any of the following ids: `111`, `112`, `113`, `114`, or `115`.